Instruments Owned by Nippon Music Foundation

 “Dragonetti”

 This violin is one of the very few instruments which still retains its original neck.
-Its name was taken from the owner, Domenico Dragonetti (1763-1846), the Italian virtuoso double bass player.
+It was named after its previous owner Domenico Dragonetti (1763-1846), the Italian virtuoso double bass player.
 Dragonetti formed a large collection of double basses, violins, cellos, harps and guitars.
-Just prior to the Foundation’s acquisition, this violin was played throughout the world by the renowned violinist, Frank Peter Zimmermann (1965~).
+Just prior to the Foundation’s acquisition, this violin was played throughout the world by the renowned violinist, Frank Peter Zimmermann (1965-).

 “Dragonetti”